awandahl/qtc/README.md

 uv pip install pip
 uv pip install regex odfpy pymupdf ocrmypdf opencv-python-headless pillow numpy hunspell spacy python-Levenshtein

-PDFs should be put in the directory "input_pdfs"
+- PDFs should be put in the directory "input_pdfs"
-Output text will be located in the directory "output_text", each issue in its own directory.
+- Output text will be created in the directory "output_text", each issue in its own directory.

 PDF-portfolios by decade should ideally be unpacked in a separate directory by:
 ```